Google My Business Attributes

 In December 2016, Google introduced Attributes as a replacement for the business description on Google My Business listings.
 These complement and are supported by questions Google asks people who have visited your business.
 Think of these as features of the business.
 You might see questions which relate to the attributes in a “know this business?” panel that displays on mobile devices.

 For example, people might search for a coffee shop with wi-fi.
-The “wi-fi” is an attribute, as are things like outdoor seating, gift wrapping, teeth whitening, and so on.
+The “wi-fi” is an attribute, as are things like outdoor seating, gift wrapping, teeth whitening, dine-in & takeaway, and more.

 Google pre-populates attributes based on business type, and in some instances turns them on by default.